htcondor/htcondor/docs/version-history/development-release-series-89.rst

 - HTCondor version 8.9.11 not yet released.

 New Features:

+- Added command-line options to *condor_gpu_discovery* to report GPUs multiple times.
+If your GPU jobs are small and known to be well-behaved, this makes it easier for them to share a GPU.
+  :jira:`106`

 - Enhanced the optional job completion sent to the submitter to now include the batch name, if defined, and the submitting directory,